Comoros: Financial Sector Profile

 A small archipelago state, the Union of the Comoros is emerging from a long period of political instability.
 Controversial elections in 2007 led to military intervention by the African Union in March 2008.
 Political stability has since improved following a referendum on constitutional amendments in May 2009 and the formation of a consensus national unity cabinet in May 2010.

 After expanding by 4.2 percent in 2005, economic growth has been low, averaging 0.9 percent a year between 2006 and 2008.
 GDP growth increased to 1.8 percent in 2009, up from 1 percent in 2008, despite delays in foreign direct investments, and declines in official aid and remittance inflows stemming from the global economic and financial crisis.
-A more stable political environment, combined with growth in tourism, fishing, agriculture and construction is expected to boost economic performance in the near future, with GDP growth registered at 2.1 percent in 2010 and projected at 2.4 percent in 2011 and 3.5 percent in 2012.
+A more stable political environment, combined with growth in tourism, fishing, agriculture and construction has contributed to boost economic performance in 2010 and 2011, with GDP growth registered at 2.1 and 2.2 percent in 2010 and 2011 with projected growth of 2.5 and 3.5 in 2012 and 2013 respectively.

-Comoros has a relatively small and underdeveloped financial sector.
+Comoros has a relatively small and underdeveloped financial sector .
 Financial intermediation and credit to the private sector, while still low, have been expanding in recent years following the entry of two foreign commercial banks.
 However, the further development of credit markets remains constrained by poorly defined land ownership rights and weak enforcement of collateral guarantees.
-At present, the country’s financial system comprises three commercial banks, a development bank which also engages in commercial banking activities, a National Savings Fund, a postal savings bank, and two networks of microfinance institutions (MFIs).
+At present, the country's financial system comprises four commercial banks, financing around 60 percent of the economy, a development bank which also engages in commercial banking activities, a National Savings Fund, a postal savings bank, and two networks of microfinance institutions (MFIs).
 Under current regulatory frameworks, financial institutions can independently set their own credit and lending policies, though commercial bank interest rates and loans to consumers and businesses are partly regulated, with upper and lower bounds set at 14 percent and 7 percent respectively.

 Remittances, which represented an estimated equivalent of 20.7 percent of GDP in 2009, constitute an important source of inflows for the Comorian economy.